systemd/systemd/docs/CODING_STYLE.md

   concept.
 It's also OK to store data that is inherently global in global variables, for example data parsed from command lines, see below.

-- Make sure to enforce limits on every user controllable resource.
-If the user can allocate resources in your code, your code must enforce some form of limits after which it will refuse operation.
-It's fine if it is hard-coded (at least initially), but it needs to be there.
-This is particularly important for objects that unprivileged users may allocate, but also matters for everything else any user may allocated.

 - You might wonder what kind of common code belongs in `src/shared/` and what belongs in `src/basic/`.
 The split is like this: anything that is used to